stoicfart39/ummarchive/documentation/match.md

 - Cyberflash #32, #55, #170

 # Step 2: Find rough camera positions

+### IMPORTANT
+If you are already familiar with SM64's engine, you'll know that it has differences from Blender's camera system; YZ is flipped, Y axis sign is inverted, and pitch is stored differently.
+Those have been accounted for on the display, and this guide will refer to position and rotation with Blender's camera system.

 ## a) Find camera position & rotation using in-game display